Paper Submission

 Mathematical expressions

-All but very short mathematical expressions should be displayed on a separate line and centered.
+All mathematical expressions should be displayed on a separate line and centered.

 Equations must be numbered consecutively on the right margin, using Arabic numerals in parentheses.